algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ## Testing and Quality Assurance

-To ensure the reliability and quality of the application, a comprehensive testing strategy has been implemented, find it in the [Test Plan](../QA/TestPLan.md)
+To ensure the reliability and quality of the application, a comprehensive testing strategy has been implemented to ensure that all features and functionalities work as intended and that the application is free of defects before delivery to the client.

+You can find the more information about the testing strategy in the [Test Plan](../QA/TestPlan.md) document.

 ---